redf195/cordova-plugin-inappbrowser/README.md

     - __footercolor__: set to a valid hex color string, for example `#00ff00` or `#CC00ff00` (`#aarrggbb`) , and it will change the footer color from default.
     Only has effect if user has __footer__ set to `yes`.
     - __hardwareback__: set to `yes` to use the hardware back button to navigate backwards through the `InAppBrowser`'s history.
 If there is no previous page, the `InAppBrowser` will close.
 The default value is `yes`, so you must set it to `no` if you want the back button to simply close the InAppBrowser.
+    - __hardsoftback__: set to `yes` to send the javascript hardwareback event wne the the hardware back button is pressed.
+The default value is `no`.
+This option is overidden by the hardwareback option: do not specify harwareback if you wish to use hardsoftback.
     - __hidenavigationbuttons__: set to `yes` to hide the navigation buttons on the location toolbar, only has effect if user has location set to `yes`.
 The default value is `no`.
     - __hideurlbar__: set to `yes` to hide the url bar on the location toolbar, only has effect if user has location set to `yes`.
 The default value is `no`.
     - __navigationbuttoncolor__: set to a valid hex color string, for example: `#00ff00`, and it will change the color of both navigation buttons from default.
 Only has effect if user has location set to `yes` and not hidenavigationbuttons set to `yes`.